A look inside the plan to store carbon at the bottom of the Black Sea

 According to Amar, carbon dating shows that the deepest parts of the Black Sea haven’t had contact with the air in two millennia, making it an excellent carbon (and methane) sink.
 The company is confident the science stacks up, but because Rewind hopes to fund the project by selling carbon credits, its process must be vetted by independent experts to ensure it works.

 There are several potential pitfalls, the biggest of which is carbon sequestration being difficult to measure.
 There also is little recourse should something go wrong.
 “Once you put material in the deep sea, it is almost impossible to get it back again without a huge expense,” said Martin Palmer, a geochemistry professor at the National Oceanography Center in South Hampton, England.
-“So you need to be 100% confident that the process is safe”
+“So you need to be 100 percent confident that the process is safe.”

 Palmer also notes that although organic matter is better preserved in anoxic environments, it still undergoes degradation that results in some level of methane production.
 “You would need to be very sure that you would not exceed the methane solubility in the Black Sea waters, or there could be problems,” particularly in an area that is seismically active, Palmer told Grist.

-“As humanity, we’re a huge intervention to the planet,” he says.
+“As humanity, we’re a huge intervention to the planet,” he said.
 “So we’re trying to fix the biggest intervention we’ve made, with a smaller intervention.”

 His idea, though perhaps counterintuitive, may not be as crazy as it first sounds.